 It’s been a hard day’s night and you’ve been working like a dog - Coconut Milk

-It was one of those days, you know, someone at work made a passive aggressive comment that got on your nerves, an asshole during your commute cut you off, the planet is melting, society is collapsing, etc. You’re finally home and all you want to do is curl up on the couch with a bowl of something warm and watch ten-year-old episodes of Survivor.
+It was one of those days, someone at work made a passive-aggressive comment that got on your nerves, an asshole during your commute cut you off, the planet is melting, society is collapsing, etc. You’re finally home and all you want to do is curl up on the couch with a bowl of something warm and watch ten-year-old episodes of Survivor.
 In that case, soup is your best friend and no other milk matches a nice hearty soup than coconut.

 It’s a fatty milk (compared to other plant-milks) whose specific taste blends very well with soups.
-Chop up some vegetables, add a cup of lentils for good measure, add spices to your heart’s desires and you’re ready to watch Jeff Probst sass people who haven’t eaten anything but rice for two weeks.
-The combination of hot spices and the slight coconutty flavour will make you feel like you’re on the island with the rest of them.
+Chop up some vegetables, add a cup of lentils for good measure, sprinkle spices to your heart’s desire and you’re ready to watch Jeff Probst sass people who haven’t eaten anything but rice for two weeks.
+The combination of hot spices and the hint of coconut will make you feel like you’re on the island with the contestants.

 You have no taste buds and also hate trees - Almond Milk

 This is a bit of a personal vendetta.
-I find the taste of almond milk unbearable and refuse to use it in anything that’ll cause me to even slightly taste it.
-So coffee, smoothies, soups are off; I’ll maybe put it in baked goods if I’m desperate but, considering I don’t own an oven, that seems an unlikely option.
+I find the taste of almond milk unbearable and refuse to use it in anything that I can taste it in.
+So coffee, smoothies, soups are off; I’ll maybe put it in baked goods if I’m desperate, but considering I don’t own an oven, that seems an unlikely option.
 Plus, apparently almond milk isn’t very good for the environment because almonds are extremely water-intensive, it takes 15 gallons of water to produce just 16.
 It’s also nutritionally unimpressive, one cup of almond milk only has one gram of protein compared to the eight grams in oat milk.
 Some people like to put it in their breakfast cereal and stuff I guess.